arachid/clockwize-and-leaderboard/README.md

     }

 For instance, the 3x4 matrix below:
-``

 	2, 3, 4, 8
 	5, 7, 9, 12
 	1, 0, 6, 10
-``

 We would make a string like this “2, 3, 4, 8, 12, 10, 6, 0, 1, 5, 7, 9”.

-This problem can be solved iterativly and also recusivly.
-We decided to go with the recusive approach to make the code consise and easy to read.
-We simply traverse to array and when we hit a size bandory or a visited cell, we change direction following clock directions.
-When we can't move anymore, the recursion end.
+This problem can be solved iteratively and recursively.
+We used the recursive approach to make the code concise and easy to read.
+We traverse to the array, and when we hit a size boundary or a visited cell, we change direction following clockwise directions.
+When we can't move anymore, the recursion ends.

-**Time Complexity:** O(n) since we are traversing each element once
+**Time Complexity:** O(n) since we are traversing each element once.

-**Memory Complexity:** O(n) since we have to create a visited matrix
+**Memory Complexity:** O(n) since we have to create a visited matrix.

 **Test coverage:** 100% with multiple scenarios: square, rectangle, one line, one column & empty matrix.

-**Limitation:** For this exercise, we decided to support only rectangle and square matrix.
-But, we can extends this code to support other shapes or add validation on supported shapes.
+**Limitation:** For this exercise, we decided to support only rectangle and square matrices.
+However, we can extend this code to support other shapes (e.g. triangles shapes) or add validation for unsupported shapes.

 ## Question 2: Leaderboard System Design

-Leaderboard are in almost any multiplayer video games.
-We have as task to design a leaderboard system for a video game compagnie that has more than 10 million concurrent players.
+Leaderboards are in almost any multiplayer video game.
+We have a task to design a leaderboard system for a video game company with over 10 million concurrent players.

 ### Fonctionnal Requirements
 - Leaderboards are based on the total number of eliminations across all games.
-Each elimination count for a score.
+Each elimination counts for a point and eacrease the score.
-- There 4 supported game and each leaderboard support a game
+- There are four supported games and each leaderboard supports a game
 - System should Have daily / weekly / all-time aggregations
-- Have user driven filtering capabilities (friends, groups, recently played with, etc)
+- Have user-driven filtering capabilities (friends, groups, recently played with, etc)

-### Non Functionnal Requirements:
+### Non-Functional Requirements:

-- High avaibility
+- High availability
 - Scalable system
 - Resilience
--
+- Low latency

 ### Entities

 1- Game:  represent a specific game.
-It can be Fortnite, League of Legend or any other game 2- Match: match for a specific game.
+It can be Fortnite, League of Legends or any other game.
+2- Match: match for a specific game.
-3- Score: consist of the 3 properties:
+3- Score: consist of the three properties:
     {
 	    userId: the id of the player
-	    score: the number of eliminations.
+	    score: the number of eliminations and other points
 	    rank: his global rank for this specific leaderboard.
     }

 ### API

-We can a REST API since it's wedelly used and supported.
-A system like this one can have numorous endpoints: login, fetching user infos, games infos.
-But we will focus on the 3 main endpoints: creating a leaderboard, updating the score leaderboard and fetching a leaderboard.
+We can use a REST API since it's widely used and supported.
+A system like this one can have many endpoints: login, fetching user information, and fetching game information.
+But we will focus on the four primary endpoints: creating a leaderboard, updating the score of a leaderboard, fetching leaderboards and fetching scores.
+All the endpoints require authentification, and our backend will verify that a specific user is authorized to access/update this leaderboard.

-**Create a a new leaderboard:** This endpoint is used to create a leaderboard.
-A leaderboard can be created for multiple purpose.
+**Create a new leaderboard:** This endpoint is used to create a leaderboard.
+A leaderboard can be created for multiple purposes.
 For one specific game, for a group of friends, etc...
-Cl

     POST /v1/games/{gameId}/leaderboards

     Request body: {
-    	type: "PRIVATE", "PUBLIC"
+    	    type: "PRIVATE" | "PUBLIC" | "TOURNAMENT"...
-	    members: userId[] // optionnal field, only used if it's a private game between friends }
+	    members: userId[] // optional field, only used if it's a private game between friends }

     Response body: {